Jenisch/ExileCraft-v0.1-a/README.md

      (If needed, grant execute permission once with `chmod +x run_cli.sh`).
    * Prefer to call Python directly?
 You can always do `python main.py` (or `python3 main.py`) from the project folder.
+     Running it once after installing dependencies is a quick smoke test to confirm everything launches correctly.

 4. **Follow the prompts** to pick a base and highlight your desired affixes by entering the numbers shown in the themed menus.
 The planner prints the suggested crafting sequence in stylised panels.